swizard0/session-types/README.md

 }
 ```

 And so on.
-Note that we cannot go beyond the end of a list (for example, choosing `third` on a list with only two protocols) because there would not be appropriate methods declared.
-This is how we could send a value throught the channel with `SendOrCloseProto` session:
+Note that we cannot go beyond the end of a list (such as choosing `third` on a list with only two protocols) because there would not be appropriate methods declared.
+This is how we could send a value through the channel with `SendOrCloseProto` session:

 ```rust
 fn choose_send_42(channel: Chan<mpsc::Channel, (), SendOrCloseProto>) {